 After our forest discoveries we'll have dinner back at the eco station that is prepared by one of our guides after we have returned to the eco station.
 Our meal will normally consist of soup or salad to start and then a hot main course made from local produce that is in season at the time with a local beer and followed by a cup of tea or coffee.
 If you have any dietary requirements then please let Explore know at the time of booking this trip.
 There is no bar at the eco station so if you fancy a couple of drinks after dinner then you need to purchase these in Minsk and bring them along with you.

 We'll stay for two nights at the eco station, which is a true wilderness experience - there's no in-room television, no WiFi, limited mobile phone signal and no crowds of tourists.
-The eco station is located in a small glade within the forest near to the Volga River and it's from here that our guides conduct their scientific research into the forest and its inhabitants.
+The eco station is located in a small glade within the forest near to the Volka River and it's from here that our guides conduct their scientific research into the forest and its inhabitants.
 It is a scientific station that's designed to be environmentally friendly and in keeping with the traditional building style that has been found in the forest for generations.
 It's not a guesthouse or hotel and so the facilities are basic.
 The station has three outside toilets, one shower and two small saunas shared by everyone.
 We'll be staying in a variety of different sized dormitory style rooms that all have simple rustic decor.
 No bedding is provided, so you'll need to bring you own sleeping bag (four seasons for winter departures) and although there are cushions provided you may prefer to also bring your own pillow.

-Please note that depending on the time of year we may need to go straight to the Eco Station today in order to do our first wildlife watching walk before it gets dark.
+Please note that depending on the time of year and the road conditions we may need to go straight to the Eco Station today in order to do our first wildlife watching walk before it gets dark.
 If so then we will instead go on our Minsk city tour on the afternoon of day four.
 Due to weather conditions and the time of sunrise and sunset our forest guide may adjust the number of forest walks that are included in this itinerary and also some walks maybe shortened or lengthed depending on the conditions.
 If this mean we're unable to go on a walk then our forest guide will instead tell us more about the enviroment, the wildlife and their scientific studies of the area.